dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 # Test

+* Post deployment testing for Stage
 * Automated functional tests (i.e. PVT)
 * Manual exploratory tests?

 Note: Do we have a stage gate for exploratory testing.
 No!
-Do in Canary
+Do in Canary (PRD - Blue)

 ---